This post provides details for our Voodoo walking tours, including where and when they start, sites that we visit or see, and other related content.

 - Voodoo Authentica and other modern temples

-For a detailed description of our Voodoo tour, check out this post written by one of our guests!
+For a detailed description of our Voodoo tour, check out this article written by one of our guests!

 *This tour does not visit St. Louis #1 Cemetery.
 Due to new security regulations put in place by the Archdiocese of New Orleans pilgrimages and offerings to Marie Laveau's tomb are discouraged.